Feng-Ji-Lab/FedIRT/paper/paper.md

 # Statement of Need

-IRT (e.g., [Embretson & Reise, 2013](#embretson2013item)) is a statistical modeling framework grounded in modern test theory, frequently used in the educational, social, and behavioral sciences to measure latent constructs through multivariate human responses.
+IRT [@embretson2013item] is a statistical modeling framework grounded in modern test theory, frequently used in the educational, social, and behavioral sciences to measure latent constructs through multivariate human responses.
 Traditional IRT estimation mandates the centralization of all individual raw response data in one location, thereby potentially compromising the privacy of the data and participants [@lemons2014predictive].

 Federated learning has emerged as a field addressing data privacy issues and techniques for parameter estimation in a decentralized, distributed manner.
 However, there is currently no package available in psychometrics, especially in the context of IRT, that integrates federated learning with IRT model estimation.